 Emily's recent experience includes advising:

-- Biogen, Roche and Genentech in a Patents Court action relating to MabThera®, a treatment for rheumatoid arthritis, follicular lymphoma and chronic lymphocytic leukaemia
+- Biogen, Roche and Genentech in a UK Patents Court action relating to MabThera®, a treatment for rheumatoid arthritis, follicular lymphoma and chronic lymphocytic leukaemia

-- Biogen on a multi-jurisdictional patent dispute
+- Roche and Biogen on other multi-jurisdictional patent disputes.

-- A global pharmaceutical company engaged in ICC proceedings concerning the termination of a co-promotion agreement in Japan
+- A global pharmaceutical company engaged in ICC proceedings concerning the termination of a co-promotion agreement in Japan.

 Rising Star - Managing IP 2018